small-tech/nodekit/README.md

 If you don’t believe me, restart the server and note that the count is still there.

-If you _still_ don’t believe me (wow, what a cynic), open the _.db/greetings.js_ table in a text editor and take a look.
+If you _still_ don’t believe me (wow, what a cynic), look in the _.small-tech.org/nodekit/database_ folder and you should see a folder there that mirrors the path of your project (e.g., if your project is in _/var/home/aral/projects/greetings_, the folder will be _var.home.aral.projects.greetings_).
+Inside your project’s database folder, you should see a _greetings.js_ file.
+Open it up in a text editor and take a look.
 You should see something like this:

 ```js
 export const _ = { 'count': 18 };